Vasyl Stefanyk Precarpathian National University: The scientific library

 Information Technology and Computer Software Department.

 Readers have also access to 16 reading rooms with the capacity of 980 seats, 2 circulation desks, and 4 library departments in Kolomyia, Kalush, Rakhiv, and Chortkiv.

 The Information and Bibliography Department is the main library information center that offers access to catalogues, indexes, bibliographic description.
 The reference fund of the Department contains more than 6 thousand copies.

 In October 2005, the Automated Library System “UFD/Biblioteka” was purchased.
 Its goal is to create a unified automated bibliographic information system.
 Since 2008 a Scientific Library Website has been operating.
 Thus, users can get certain information about the divisions and units of the library, find useful information for teaching and research activities.
 In particular, permanent access to the electronic library catalogue is available via the Internet.
-Using the local network and the library website you can obtain access to the electronic library and thus – to full-text scientific, educational and methodical publications by the scholars of the University.
+Using the local network and the library website you can obtain access to the electronic library and thus – to full-text scientific, educational and methodical publications by the scholars of the university.
 There is an opportunity to provide Interlibrary Loan Service and Electronic Document Delivery.
 Students can also use Ivano-Frankivsk Region Libraries services.

 There is a virtual bibliographical reference with the help of which queries are performed every day according to the mode of admission.
 The electronic reading room is equipped with 25 workplaces where visitors have access to the fund of electronic documents and local databases.

 In the reading halls book exhibitions are on display; literary soirées, round tables, and readers’ conferences are organized.
-The Library staff provides methodical current advice for first year, undergraduate and final year students.
+The library staff provides methodical current advice for first year, undergraduate and final year students.

+Halychyna journal

+Halychyna is a Ukrainian scientific, cultural, and educational local history journal published in Ivano-Frankivsk by the staff of the Institute of History and Political Science of the university.The first issue was published in 1997.
+The journal was approved by the Higher Attestation Commission of Ukraine as a professional publication in history and art history.
+The editor-in-chief is Mykola Kuhutyak.

-International Cooperation
+International cooperation

 In order to implement the principles of the Bologna Declaration, Vasyl Stefanyk Precarpathian National University draws particular attention to international cooperation, expands and improves its activity.
-To realize the plan about international cooperation in education, the University has made and continues to make a number of arrangements that prove its developing status in this sphere.
+To realize the plan about international cooperation in education, the university has made and continues to make a number of arrangements that prove its developing status in this sphere.

-The University implies the following objectives:
+The university implies the following objectives: